sutrolabs/census-docs/datasets/basic-datasets/README.md

 ## Getting Started

-To create a new warehouse dataset:
+To create a new basic dataset:

 1. Navigate to the Datasets section in Census
 2. Click "New Dataset" and select "Basic Dataset"
-3. Choose your connection and enter your SQL query or select a table
+3. Choose your connection
+4. Select one of the following options:
+   - **Select a table** - Choose a specific table or view directly from your data warehouse
+   - **SQL** - Write a custom SQL query to define your dataset with more flexibility
-4. Test your dataset to ensure it returns the expected data
+5. Test your dataset to ensure it returns the expected data
-5. Save and use your dataset in syncs
+6. Save and use your dataset in syncs

 ## Connecting to Your Data Warehouse